News

 Impact: Kentucky’s two abortion clinics have cancelled abortions.

-A 15-week abortion ban took effect in July after U.S. District Judge Rebecca Grady Jennings lifted a previous order halting it.
+A 15-week abortion ban also took effect in July 2022 after U.S. District Judge Rebecca Grady Jennings lifted an order halting it.

 LOUISIANA – Ban throughout pregnancy

-A court ruled on July 29 that Louisiana’s ban on abortion throughout pregnancy can once again go into effect as litigation continues.
+A court ruled on July 29, 2022, that Louisiana’s ban on abortion throughout pregnancy could go into effect amid an ongoing legal battle.

 District Judge Ethel Julien declined to extend the order in July, however, saying that the suit should have been filed in the state’s capital, Baton Rouge, rather than New Orleans.
 A Democratic judge in Baton Rouge, District Judge Donald Johnson, subsequently blocked the bans the following week.

-Penalties: Under Louisiana law, anyone who performs an abortion or intentionally provides a pregnant woman with substances to kill her unborn child can face up to 10 years imprisonment and $100,000 in fines.
+Penalties: Under Louisiana law, anyone who commits an abortion or intentionally provides a pregnant woman with substances to kill her unborn child can face up to 10 years imprisonment and $100,000 in fines.
 Late-term abortions (15+ weeks) can result in up to 15 years in prison and $200,000 in fines.
-Performing an abortion on a minor can lead to 50 years in prison.
+Committing an abortion of a minor can lead to up to 50 years in prison.

 Exceptions: Louisiana permits exceptions when “necessary” to prevent the death of the mother “due to a physical condition,” to avoid “serious, permanent impairment of a life-sustaining organ of a pregnant woman,” or if two doctors agree that an unborn baby would not survive after birth.